 UPDATE, ONE YEAR AFTER THE QUAKE:

 Luders, the man who was hoping he’d be eligible for TPS in spite of his traffic offenses, has learned that he is not eligible.

 His wife is a U.S. citizen.
 She has petitioned on his behalf, so they are trying to raise the money to apply through that route, which is considerably more expensive.
 Luders and his wife are not sure if they’ll be able to raise the money.

-In this piece, immigrant advocate Cheryl Little says she cannot imagine a scenario in which the U.S. will deport Haitians any time soon.
-Six month later, after several years of a moratorium on all deportations to Haiti, the government now says it is resuming deportations of people with criminal backgrounds.
+In this piece, immigration attorney Cheryl Little says she cannot imagine a scenario in which the U.S. would deport Haitians any time soon.
+Six months later, after several years of a moratorium on all deportations to Haiti, the government now says it is resuming deportations of people with criminal backgrounds.
 (At the moment, this does not apply to Luders.)

 The application period for TPS is scheduled to end January 18, 2011.